inasafe/inasafe-doc/docs/source/user-docs/application-help/minimum_needs.rst

 administrative boundaries and then select the attribute in that layer that represents the number of displaced people.

-When you are ready, press the :guilabel:`OK` button on the dialog.
+When you are ready, click the :guilabel:`OK` button in the dialog.

 After the analysis is completed, new keywords will be associated with the layer that indicate the needs according to the formulas defined above.